I postpone death by living, by suffering, by error, by risking, by living, by losing. –Anais Nin

 During this time when I was at my lowest and needed support, I had few friends who cared or gave a shit.
 My family, as usual, wanted me to go to them, but no one came here to support me.
 I usually avoid them when I’m at my lowest as they drag me lower.

-I’d say acquaintances surround me.
+I’m surrounded by acquaintances.
 I helped many people, and I hope someday those good deeds are carried forward to my children.
-In the future, I will hold dear those who have always been there for me and let loose those who pretend to be there,
+In the future, I will hold dear those who have always been there for me and let loose those who pretend to be there.

 Also, I discovered the reason for wanting to kill myself had to do with my underlying medical problems affecting the ability to handle stress and exacerbating chronic insomnia from which I suffer.
 Living in a toxic environment compounded my feelings of isolation, helplessness, and hopelessness.

 Now that I decided to live, what’s next?

 I have to deal with State Farm and Bergeron Construction.
 Out of the nowhere, Eric from State Farm called and wanted to see the house.
 This about six weeks after the leak in the basement.
 He comes tomorrow 10/25/18.
 I know he wants to make sure the house is not blown up before November 2.
 After that date, State Farm could care less except they still should see the claims through to the end but in NH that may not be the case and their obligation ends then.